-Audi’s A7 didn’t start the coupe-like sedan trend, but with its muscular proportions, beautiful surfacing and Kammback rear it managed to make us almost forget the segment’s progenitor, the Mercedes-Benz CLS.
+Audi’s A7 didn’t start the modern coupe-like sedan trend, but with its muscular proportions, beautiful surfacing and Kammback rear it managed to make us almost forget the segment’s progenitor, the Mercedes-Benz CLS.

 We know this prototype is for the S7 because of its massive wheels and brakes.
-A close up on the front wheel reveals a brake disc that fills the entirety of the wheel housing and a caliper that almost spans the diameter.
-There are also four exhaust tips at the rear, a signature design trait for Audi’s S cars.
+A close up on the front wheel reveals a brake disc that almost fills the entirety of the wheel housing and a caliper that almost spans the diameter.
+There are also four exhaust tips at the rear, a signature design cue for Audi’s S cars.

 2019 Audi S7 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo